Traditions and crafts: discovering Indian know-how

 The know-how of countries around the world are true treasures, reflecting the uniqueness of each culture and the mastery of artisanal techniques passed down from generation to generation.
 Sometimes, to discover specific skills, you have to venture far, as many countries are home to an unrivaled wealth of textile traditions.
 Head to India, to trace ancestral fabrics and embroidery.

-Large squares dyed with indigo in Japan
+Large indigo-dyed squares in Japan

 © Source: Visit West Japan